Desmond Tutu, South Africa's moral compass

 Tutu, with his instinctive humanity, broke down and sobbed at one of its first hearings.

-A recipient of numerous awards, his causes ranged from child marriage to Tibet to calls for Western leaders to be tried over the Iraq war, and in later year for the right-to-die.
+A recipient of numerous awards, his causes ranged from child marriage to Tibet to calls for Western leaders to be tried over the Iraq war, and in later years for the right to die.

 He also swore he would never worship a homophobic God.